 In the Old Testament, people often set up stone markers as reminders of their encounters with God.
 These stones served to commemorate victories and to remind his people of the great works God accomplished in their midst.
 They were physical markers of great spiritual revelations from God.
 They also provided an opportunity for people to teach others about the activity of God on behalf of his people.

 There are defining moments in life when we encounter God and that encounter changes us forever.
 These moments define who we are and affect the course of our lives.
 The stories about these moments stand as reminders, just like the memorial stones in ancient times.
-They remind us of God's work on our behalf, and teach others about the activities of God in our midst.
+They remind us of God’s work on our behalf, and teach others about him.

 In 2001 I lost my dear mother to a recurrence of breast cancer that she had faced many years prior.
 Similarly, my mom’s sister also lost her battle with breast cancer some time back.
 Consequently, the high risk of contracting breast cancer was something my sisters and I always knew we could face this side of heaven.
 Risk turned into reality for me…